Patsrnpt/Exoplanet-Atmosphere/README.md

 ### Phase 2: The Real Case

 This phase moves toward realistic observing conditions using **[scope](https://scope-astr.readthedocs.io/en/latest/)**, a package maintained by Arjun Savel at the University of Maryland, College Park.
+For further information, see [Savel et al. 2024](https://arxiv.org/abs/2411.07303).

 **scope** simulates ground-based, **High-Resolution Cross-Correlation Spectroscopy (HRCCS)** of exoplanet atmospheres, reintroducing the complexity that Phase 1 leaves out, so the dataset reflects what a real telescope would record.
 The simulation includes: